What is VSR?

 - Equivalent initial peer recovery credential (nationally)

-- All candidates must also acknowledge and attest to adhering to the professional ASAP-NYCB Code of Ethical Conduct, including its VSR-specific addendum.
+- Agree to follow the NYCB Code of Ethical Conduct, including the VSR-specific addendum.

 Are there scholarships for VSR training and/or certification fees?